Menu

 Creating Archival Exhibits

-Presentation date: Oct 25, 2022
+Presentation date: October 25, 2022

 Webinar description: Join the AABC to learn about creating effective and engaging exhibits using treasures from your archival holdings!
 In this webinar we will discuss the steps for designing an exhibit, consider the use of displaying reproductions vs original records, and review best practices for mounting and providing a secure environment for textual records and photographs.
 Participants will also hear from Krisztina Laszlo who will share her experience preparing the exhibit “Past Purrrrfect: Cats in the Collection” for Rare Books and Special Collections, UBC Library.